neu-reseau/neugrad/README.md

 - Exp Function
 - Max Function
 - MatMul Function
+- Transpose
+- Mean
 - Helper Functions

+`Deep Learning Operations`
+To Be Added

+`Loss Functions and Optimizers`
+To Be Added

 ### Please keep in mind this is a work in progress and will keep on being updated over time.